 We have always been fans of the Gro Company.
 When Mia was born we bought her a number of Grobag’s which were amazing as Mia could get all snuggled up in bed with us knowing she was sleeping safe and securely.
 We also bought a Gro-egg which we have used right up until very recently to accurately measure the temperature of her bedroom.
 So when The Gro Company were looking for bloggers to review another of their products, I put myself forward and was really excited when they picked me!
 The Gro Company specialise in the manufacturing of safer sleep solutions for babies and make everything from Gro-lights to black out Gro Anywhere Blinds.

 The Gro-clock is a sleep trainer nightlight and clock.
 Suitable from 2 years, the clock is designed to teach children when it’s time to sleep and when it’s time to wake up, either at nap time or in the morning.
 The clock itself displays 12 blue stars which go out one by one as each hour passes so that once all of the stars have disappeared, a bright yellow sunshine appears and your child knows that its morning.
-The Gro-clock has an alarm which can be set if you have older children who would benefit from one and although we don’t use this as Mia is only 2, we tested out the alarm and it would be great for primary school children to get them up in the morning.
+The Gro-clock has an alarm which can be set if you have older children who would benefit from one and although we don’t use this but it would be great for primary school children to get them up in the morning.

 The first day I set the clock, I wasn’t 100% sure I had set it right and there was no way to test it beforehand.
 However, Mia let me know that she had seen the ‘sunshine face’ come out and was very, very excited about it!
 When setting up the Gro-clock, the instructions say to try not to let your child see you setting the clock up and I wish I had of read that first as Mia watched me playing with the clock and she decided she would quite like to ‘set’ the clock herself for the next week!
 There is a key lock feature but this can only be activated once the sleep times are activated and I would have liked to be able to lock the clock all of the time.
-I have to put the clock up out of Mia’s reach each morning.
-Also, the clock runs off the mains electricity and so needs to be near a plug point at all times, this means we have a cable trailing across one of Mia’s bedroom walls.
+I never had to do this with Lottie however so some children aren’t bothered at all!
+Also, the clock runs off the mains electricity so bare this in mind for your child’s room.
 I would have liked a battery option.

-There is also a great reward chart to download from the website with great tips and a lovely chart, which matches the Gro-clock’s images.
+There is also a great reward chart to download from the Gro Company with great tips and a lovely chart, which matches the Gro-clock’s images.
 You can use stickers to reward your child when they stay in bed until the sun comes up.
 The Gro-clock is a brilliant addition to your child’s nursery or bedroom and I would recommend it, not only as a clock or an alarm but also as a dimmed bedroom light.
 With a current RRP of £29.99 it is well worth the money and we are more than happy with it.
 I’m really interested in their Gro-light next!